lmgibson/getDataDeps/README.md

 # Overview

 getDataDeps is a script that maps data dependencies across R and python files in your project.
-The tool currently tracks data dependencies for several import/export commands in both R and python.
+The tool currently tracks data dependencies for several import/export commands in R, python, and Stata.

 # Use